Rutroh87/Azure-Ansible-ELKStack-Project-1/README.md

 SSH into the control node and follow the steps below:

-- Copy the Metricbeat and Filebeat configuration files to the Ansible Container.
+- Copy the Metricbeat and Filebeat playbook files to the Ansible Container.

-- Update and allow the files to include your IP addresses and other recommended settings given by Kibana
+- Update and allow the files to include your containers and other recommended settings given by the playbooks

 - Run the playbook, and navigate to the Elk Stack Virtual Machine to check that the installation worked as expected.